 Now, clearly one person couldn’t curate this vast Australian music playlist alone – it a rich collaboration of efforts.
 With resident Aussie experts, this one was up to Kate – representing the West Coast – and our friend Thom – representing the East Coast.
 Here they take us on a journey through Aussie’s music history and into its deepest crevices.
 To take the depth of knowledge a local has and use it in collaboration with a few other sources, leads us here to one of our strongest and longest playlists.

 It needs to be long though.
 Australia is about the same size as Europe.
-If you’ve going to travel the length and breadth of the country, then you’re going to need a decent amount of music to keep you going.
+If you’re going to travel the length and breadth of the country, then you’re going to need a decent amount of music to keep you going.
+But even if you are just spending a few days hitting up Sydney’s coolest sights, then this playlist is the ideal soundtrack.

 Featuring international acts of old, like Nick Cave and AC/DC, the playlist takes a trip down memory lane.
 It also had a comprehensive history or indigenous Australia music, to ensure the original inhabitants have a voice.
 Modernism and technique are trademarks of the new Aussie breed however and Tame Impala and Gotye lead the way.